Te Arawa Arataua Māori Agribusiness Summit

 Our vision is to chart a path forward—one grounded in kaupapa Māori, collaboration, and practical solutions.
 This summit is a rare opportunity for governors and management of whenua Māori and iwi authorities from around Aotearoa to come together and help shape a sustainable and prosperous future for Māori-led land enterprises.

-More information including the programme, list of speakers and registration options will be released at the start of June 2025.
+More information including the programme, list of speakers and registration options will be released at the end of June 2025.

 Save the Date – 3rd / 4th September 2025